Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-1/_posts/2017-12-30-conclusions.md

 ## Study Groups

 Another strategy I would suggest you adopt, regardless of whether you need help right now, is to form a study/work group for this class.
 Consider reaching out to your fellow classmates.
-You could do this through the Issues Forum...
+You could do this through the Issues Forum or Discord.

 ## Date Information